Grenfell

 Grenfell ranks among the oldest 10% of areas nationwide

-The median age in Grenfell is 52 years, significantly higher than the Rest of NSW average of 43 years and also above the national norm of 38 years.
-Compared to the Rest of NSW average, the 55-64 age cohort is notably over-represented in Grenfell at 16.1%, while the 25-34 age group is under-represented at 8.0%.
-Between 2021 and present, the 15 to 24 age group has increased from 8.7% to 10.6% of the population, while the 75 to 84 cohort has grown from 9.8% to 10.9%.
-Conversely, the 65 to 74 age group has declined from 16.3% to 15.4%.
+The median age in Grenfell is 52 years, significantly higher than the Rest of NSW average of 43 and well above the national norm of 38.
+The 55-64 age cohort is notably over-represented in Grenfell at 16.1%, compared to the Rest of NSW average, while the 25-34 year-olds are under-represented at 8.0%.
+Between 2021 and present, the 15-24 age group has grown from 8.7% to 10.6% of the population, while the 75-84 cohort increased from 9.8% to 10.9%.
+Conversely, the 65-74 cohort has declined from 16.3% to 15.4%.
 Population forecasts for 2041 indicate substantial demographic changes in Grenfell.
-The 85+ cohort is projected to grow by 46%, adding 68 residents to reach 217.
-Senior residents aged 65 and above will drive 70% of population growth, indicating demographic aging trends.
-Conversely, both the 35 to 44 and 75 to 84 age groups are projected to decrease in numbers.
+The 85+ age group is projected to grow by 45%, adding 67 residents to reach 217.
+Senior residents aged 65 and above will drive 71% of population growth, underscoring trends towards demographic aging.
+Conversely, both the 35-44 and 75-84 age groups are projected to have reduced numbers.

 Frequently Asked Questions - Age